EventStore/EventStoreDB-Client-Dotnet-Legacy/README.md

 This is the repository for the legacy .NET TCP client for EventStoreDB version 5 - 23.10 and uses TCP as the communication protocol.
 ESDB versions later than 23.10 do not support TCP.

-If you're looking for the recommended .NET gRPC client, check the [EventStore-Client-Dotnet](https://github.com/EventStore/EventStore-Client-Dotnet) repo.
+For the preferred .NET gRPC client, visit the [EventStore-Client-Dotnet](https://github.com/EventStore/EventStore-Client-Dotnet) repository.

 ## Support